Learning from Home

 DAILY LEARNING TASKS

-Parents will receive an email each day outlining the learning actvities assigned to their child/ren.
+Parents will receive an email each afternoon outlining the learning activities assigned to their child/ren for the next day.

 You can access these daily learning tasks in the folders below.